White House intensifies confusion and fear on US-China deal

 "It's impossible for China to cancel its industry policies or major industry and technology development plans," said economist Cui Fan of the University of International Business and Economics in Beijing.

-Trump had tweeted Sunday that China agreed to "reduce and remove" its 40 percent tariff on cars imported from the U.S. Mnuchin said Monday that there was a "specific agreement" on the auto tariffs.
+Trump had tweeted Sunday that China agreed to "reduce and remove" its 40% tariff on cars imported from the U.S. Treasury Secretary Steven Mnuchin said Monday that there was a "specific agreement" on the auto tariffs.

 Yet Kudlow said later that there was no "specific agreement" regarding auto trade, though he added, "We expect those tariffs to go to zero."